 1 2 3 # In file `suspicious.yaml` keywords: 'login': 25

-Here, a score of 25 “suspicion points” is added to the generic keyword
+Here, a score of 25 “suspicion points” is added to the TLS certificate record when the generic keyword

-login when it is found in a TLS certificate domain name.
+login is found in its domain name.
 Increasing this value will raise the level of suspicion against domains with the string

 login in them, thus allowing you to subject these certificate issuances to increased scrutiny.

 Continuing from the example above, if you are running an activist group with the domain name

 exampleactivist.com, then you will probably want to add the string

 keywords dictionary and give it a pretty high score by adding this string as a key to the